bbusse/ledctrl/README.md

 # ledctrl

-A daemon and client to control LEDs or
+A HomeKit enabled daemon and client to control LEDs or
 LED "displays"

 It is currently primarily used to send frames